moiseevigor/moiseevigor.github.io/research/cosmic-web/docs/SYNTHESIS.md

 walls/filaments (adhesion-like), not enhanced transport along them.
 H4' refuted as stated; the constructive product is the measured form and amplitude of the true adjustment term.
 Consistent with T1 and E2.

+## E5 addendum (H-T2, 2026-07-04) — the adjustment term becomes a model

+The E4-corrected form of the adjustment conjecture was built into an effective transport model: ZA rays + transverse-only momentum damping in the local tidal frame at shell-crossing.
+Against PM truth from identical initial conditions (competitor-favouring calibration, 5 held-out seeds): best model overall (4.91 vs ZA 5.00 vs isotropic stick 5.34 median voxel error), with the clearest win exactly at the web (−7% vs ZA, −14% vs stick at 0–2 vox) and a small deficit vs ZA in the 2–4 vox outskirts.
+The program therefore ends constructively: from conjecture → refutation of the strong form → measurement of the true correction → a working anisotropic-adhesion term that improves the classical proxy.